CKalitin/ckalitin.github.io/_posts/2024-01-04-transition-to-robotaxis.md

 ![Image description]({{site.url}}/assets/images/2024-01-04/EV-S-Curve-Extrapolated.png){: height="350" .align-center}

 It appears growth in EV adoption has peaked in 2014 and has been sporadically declining since.
 This is the be expected and is visible in many other <a href="https://docs.google.com/spreadsheets/d/1XSFc0gy2LnJKCwSEu2trwpLwnUNQqv1Y0znnX72tie8/edit?usp=sharing">S-Curves</a>.
 As any technology matures and the market becomes saturated, growth slowes.
 The decline in growth is not an indictment of the technology, but rather a sign of its maturity.
 The slow in growth serves to help you identify when the technology will reach its peak market share, which in almost all cases is >99%.

+Above is my prediction for EV market share until 2040, the 50% mark is in 2027 and 90% in 2030.
+This is an economics problem so it can be solved with an economic toolkit.
+Personal arguments don't apply here, your uncle from Alabama will bregrudingly buy an EV when he realizes how much he'll save, or he'll be in the 1% of people who don't.
+You can't support major automakers on 1%.

 Ark Invest published <a href="https://ark-invest.com/articles/analyst-research/ev-growth-outperforming-the-traditional-s-curve-dynamics/">this article</a> featuring an S-Curve with market share and percentage growth meeting at the 50% mark.
 This is an oversimplification or simply incorrect.
 Growth peaks at 5%-10% <a href="https://docs.google.com/spreadsheets/d/1XSFc0gy2LnJKCwSEu2trwpLwnUNQqv1Y0znnX72tie8/edit?usp=sharing">(see here)</a>.